typedb/typedb-docs/08-schema/01-concepts.md

 </div>

 ## Relationship
 A relationship describes how two or more things are in some way connected to each other.
-For example, `loan` and `employment`.
+For example, `friendship` and `employment`.
 Each of these relationships must relate to roles that are played by something else in the domain.
 In other words, relationships are dependent on the existence of at least two other things.

 ### Define a relationship
 To define a new relationship, we use the `sub` keyword followed by `relationship`.